nubarium/Biometric-SDK-Android/README.md

 facialCapture.setCredentials(<NUB_USERNAME>,<NUB_PASSWORD>);

-// Set the basic configuration (Options) facialCapture.setLivenessRequired(true);  // Default value is true facialCapture.setShowPreview(false);   // Defaul values is false
+// Set the basic configuration (Options) facialCapture.setShowPreview(false);   // Defaul values is false facialCapture.setAntispoofing(true, FacialCapture.ANTISPOOFING_LEVEL_MEDIUM);
 ```

 1. First, you have to set the Credentials or Api Key.
 3. Then configure the behavior of the component.

-   * *setLivenesRequired* : Specifies whether the photo capture requires liveness detection.
+   * *setAntispoofing* : Specifies whether the photo capture requires liveness detection, and the custom level between LOW, MEDIUM and HIGH
 * *setShowPreview* : Specifies whether the dialog requiring a confirmation with a preview photo is displayed.

 **Setting up a Help Video (Optional)**